colinj/news-listing/README.md

 [A live demo of this application can be launched from here](https://gifted-meitner-01130b.netlify.app/).

-This web applications displays news articles in a structured list so site users can easily view and consume news content.
-This application pulls the latest articles into a visually engaging layout.
+This web application displays news articles in a structured list so site users can easily view and consume news content.
+The application pulls the latest articles into a visually engaging layout.

 The latest news articles are provided through a mock API.